theOehrly/Fast-F1/docs/contributing/coding_guide.rst

    * Be patient with reviewers.
 We try our best to respond quickly, but we have limited bandwidth.
 If there is no feedback within a couple of days, please ping us by posting a comment to your PR.
+   * Do not submit fully AI generated pull requests.
+Please read the :ref:`ai-policy`.

 When making a PR, pay attention to: